kevin-rs/autogpt/README.md

 </div>

-AutoGPT is a groundbreaking framework that lets you easily create and manage agents for different jobs.
+AutoGPT is a groundbreaking framework that lets you easily create and manage AI agents for different jobs.
 It's blazingly fast and can handle lots of tasks.
-With AutoGPT, you can automate things quickly and efficiently.

 ## 🚀 Features